As the queen of the double-entendre and the bawdy one-liner, Mae West challenged boundaries.

-Mae West was born on August 17, 1893, and in the 119 years since then, she’s played a lot of roles – a symbol of all things bawdy and titillating, a blatant lawbreaker, even a feminist icon.
-By the standards of today, more than three decades after her death on November 22, 1980, West may seem a little quaint – tame even – when compared with the displays of female sexuality we are accustomed to seeing in magazines, movies and on television.
+Mae West was born Aug.
+17, 1893, and in the 117 years since then, she’s played a lot of roles – a symbol of all things bawdy and titillating, a blatant lawbreaker, even a feminist icon.
+By the standards of today, three decades after her death Nov.
+22, 1980, West may seem a little quaint – tame even – when compared with the displays of female sexuality we are accustomed to seeing in magazines, movies and on television.

 Determined to be a performer, as a teenager she bounced from vaudeville to its less-respectable cousin burlesque and back, without apparently worrying too hard about which side of propriety she came down on.
 On the burlesque stage, West delighted audiences with her dancing – including a fan dance in which a large fan covered a very small (maybe nonexistent) outfit.
 She also specialized in the hootchy-kootchy, a popular – and none too modest – burlesque dance with its roots in belly dancing.
 And she prided herself on introducing a wider audience to the shimmy, a shoulder-shaking move that had previously only been seen in black nightclubs.